YadavYashvant/ChatAI/README.md

 # ChatAI
-Making a chatbot ai app based on openAI
+Making a chatbot ai app based on openAI API